Call for Submissions: 2020 NFIB Doctoral Dissertation Award In Entrepreneurship And Independent Business

-The principal focus of the NFIB Award is on research that deals with entrepreneurs, and potential entrepreneurs, with the founding, management, growth and development of independent new ventures, with small business, family business, and minority business, and/or with the support systems (other than venture capital) that help facilitate the development of such business.
-Specifically excluded from the NFIB Award are dissertations dealing primarily with high-potential ventures (see the Heizer Award Call).
+The NFIB Award targets research on the founding, management, growth, and development of new ventures, such as small businesses, family businesses, and minority businesses, and the support systems (other than venture capital) that facilitate their development.
+The Award does not target dissertations dealing primarily with high-growth, high-impact ventures (see the Heizer Award Call).

-The Award itself will consist of a cash prize of $2,500 and an Award plaque commemorating the winner’s outstanding research effort.
+The winner receives a cash prize of $2,500 and a plaque commemorating the winner’s outstanding research effort.

-- The degree to which the entry fits the specific focus of the NFIB Award described above; and
+- Fit with the focus of the NFIB Award as described above.

-- The overall quality of the entry with respect to its literature survey, model development, hypothesis generation, research design, sample and/or site selection, data gathering methods, variable definition and measurement, data analysis methods, findings and conclusions, limitations and implications for both theory and research in entrepreneurship and independent business.
+- Overall quality in literature survey, model development, hypothesis generation, research design, sample and/or site selection, data gathering methods, variable definition and measurement, data analysis methods, findings and conclusions, limitations, and implications for theory and research in entrepreneurship and independent business.

-The 2019 NFIB Dissertation Award is open to authors who, in calendar year 2018, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
-This includes any public defense; coursework; revisions, etc. that are prerequisites for earning the degree.
-Exempt from this rule is the completion of any academic ceremony of 'graduation' or 'promotion' that is customary, but not a requirement for degree completion.
-In cases where any part of the degree requirements remain unresolved, submission should be submitted the following year.
+The 2020 NFIB Dissertation Award is open to authors who, in calendar year 2019, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
+This includes any coursework, public defense, revisions, etc. that are required for earning the degree.
+(Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2019.)
+If some requirements have not been completed by 2019, candidates are encouraged to submit for the 2021 competition.

 Submitters should provide (electronically, see below):